Axia-Tech/AXIA-wiki/docs/learn/learn-spree.md

 ## Origin

-On 28 March, 2019 u/Tawaren, a member of the AXIASolar community, made a post on [r/dot][axiasolar reddit] called "SmartProtocols Idea" and laid out a proposal for [Smart Protocols][smart protocols reddit post].
+On 28 March, 2019 u/Tawaren, a member of the AXIACoin community, made a post on [r/dot][axiasolar reddit] called "SmartProtocols Idea" and laid out a proposal for [Smart Protocols][smart protocols reddit post].
 The core insight of the post was that XCMP had a complication in that it was difficult to verify and prove code was executed on a parachain without